 What is a Non-Compete Agreement?

-A non-compete agreement is a legal document stipulating that one party will not compete in the same industry or geographical area with another party.
-Often, this agreement is signed at the time a company hires an employee.
-It can also be used between companies and vendors, freelancers, and entered into after an employee has already worked with the company for any amount of time.
+This agreement is often signed when a company hires an employee.
+It can also be used between companies and vendors, freelancers, and entered into after an employee has worked with the company for any time.

-Generally, this agreement protects a business’ relationships with customers and their intellectual property.
-This keeps a former employee or contractor from taking contacts or information they learned through the company and opening their own business.
-It also protects the company from having former employees take contacts or information and going to work for a competitor.
+Generally, this agreement protects a business’s customer relationships and intellectual property.
+This keeps former employees or contractors from taking contacts or information they learned through the company and opening their businesses.

 When to Use a Non-Compete Agreement

 This agreement goes into effect once the employee or contractor severs ties with the company.
-There are a few ways that a company can draw up non-compete agreements and a few scenarios in which they would be useful.
+There are a few ways that a company can draw up non-compete agreements and a few scenarios in which they would be helpful.

 An alternative to non-compete agreements is to include a non-compete clause in a legally-binding employment contract or confidentiality agreement form.